More than 200 people showed up to the Meridian Library Board meeting Wednesday night to express opinions about the library’s book collection.

 The board did not take a vote on removing or banning any materials, and no related item appeared on the agenda.

 The public comment portion of the meeting spanned over two hours of three-minute comments.
+Comments spanned all sides of the argument.

 Many expressed support for the library and its “diverse collection” of materials.
 Others expressed concerns about the materials, but believed the books should be put on higher shelves or relocated to an adult section, not removed entirely.